-The Tracker classifies the current state of the ENSO cycle according to three alert stages (WATCH, ALERT and EL NIÑO/LA NIÑA).
+The ENSO Outlook classifies the current state of the ENSO cycle according to three alert stages (WATCH, ALERT and EL NIÑO/LA NIÑA).
 An online summary of its findings is updated every two weeks.
-Each of these alert stages indicate the level of development of an ENSO event—in other words, how far the overall state of the climate seems to be tipping towards either La Niña or El Niño.
+Each of these stages indicate the level of development of an ENSO event—in other words, how far the overall state of the climate seems to be tipping towards either La Niña or El Niño.

 If some oceanic or atmospheric indicators are showing values indicative of the early stages of an El Niño event, which in the past have gone on to exceed El Niño thresholds about 50 per cent of the time, an El Niño WATCH is issued.
 This means there is a 50 per cent chance that an El Niño will develop—usually in the winter to early spring months.
 There is also a 50 per cent chance, however, that these early signals are just shorter-term fluctuations, and the system will remain in a neutral state.

 If these early El Niño signals continue to strengthen, and other indicators start to shift towards El Niño thresholds, an El Niño ALERT will be issued.
 In this stage, there is a 70 per cent chance that the system will go on to develop into an El Niño—although there remains a 30 per cent chance that conditions will stay neutral.

 Diagram: ENSO Outlook indicating an El Niño WATCH (left) and El Niño ALERT (right)

 Finally, when the system is fully coupled (both the atmosphere and ocean are reinforcing the El Niño state), an EL NIÑO, the final stage of the ENSO Outlook, will be declared.